A Heartful Approach

-The first step is to email shanebruceoffice@gmail.com and together we can figure out what the best program for you.
+The first step is to contact us and together we can identify what the best program for you.
 Options include a full 6 session coaching package, or online supports through email and text.
-Contact us at shanebruceoffice@gmail.com for more details.
+Click here to contact Shane to get started.

 ADHD stands for Attention Deficit and Hyperactivity Disorder.
 People with ADHD have trouble paying attention or concentrating.
 Symptoms of ADHD are grouped into three categories: inattention, hyperactivity, and impulsiveness.
 It’s hard to follow directions, and boredom and frustration with tasks is common.
 People with ADHD tend to move constantly and are impulsive, not stopping to think before acting.
 These symptoms can make it hard to function in school, at work, and in relationships.
 Adults with ADHD may have difficulty with time management, organizational skills, goal setting, employment; as well as relationships, self-esteem, and addictions.
 The National Institute of Mental Health (NIMH) estimates that 3% to 5% of children have ADHD.
 Some say ADHD may occurs in 8% to 10% of school-aged children.
 ADHD is now recognized in more adults than previously thought.